scvvuuren/public/esphome/cbi-nanoview/README.md

 ## Wiring

-⚠️ WARNING: Electrical Shock Hazard ⚠️
+###### ⚠️ WARNING: Electrical Shock Hazard ⚠️
-Working with live power in your DB (Distribution Board) can expose you to severe electrical shock, which may result in serious injury or death.
+###### Working with live power in your DB (Distribution Board) can expose you to severe electrical shock, which may result in serious injury or death.
-Always switch off the mains power to your DB board before attempting any wiring or modifications.
+###### Always switch off the mains power to your DB board before attempting any wiring or modifications.
 If you are unsure or uncomfortable performing this task, please request assistance from a qualified electrician.

+###### ❗NOTE: You cannot disconnect the tablet

+You need to tap into the Black (GND) wire as well as the White (Signal) wire.
+I found that the most reliable method is simply to cut the wires and use a 3 connector.

 ````
 NanoHub